 2. Hawa Mahal, Jaipur

 This 18th-century structure, situated on Badi Chaupad, is the most iconic image of Jaipur that every Indian and someone from outside the country has of the city.
 Constructed by Maharaja Sawai Pratap Singh in 1799, the building is actually a façade, built on the edge of the City Palace.
 Connected to the Zenana or the ladies’ quarters, this 5-storeyed latticed structure was meant to enable the royal ladies to view the daily life of the city, the parades and the royal processions while still staying in purdah.
 Reminiscent of a beehive, the Hawa Mahal, which means ‘palace of winds’ is punctuated with 953 windows or jharokhas, also acting as a conduit for pleasant breezes to pass into the living quarters.
-A definitive Jaipur monument, the pretty-in-pink Hawa Mahal must feature in your things to do in Jaipur list.
+A definitive Jaipur monument, the pretty-in-pink Hawa Mahal must feature in your Things to do in Jaipur in 2 Days with Activities list.

-• Timings: 9.30 am – 4.30 pm
+- Timings: 9.30 am – 4.30 pm

-• Entry Fee: ₹ 50
+- Entry Fee: ₹ 50

 3. Jantar Mantar, Jaipur